-- Serve as a guiding document aiding in identification, execution and monitoring of CSR projects.
+- Serve as a guiding document aiding in identification, execution and monitoring the CSR projects.

-- Set out the treatment of surplus available from CSR activities.
+- Describe the treatment of surpluses from CSR activities.

-We intend to imbibe our CSR policy with the same values which directs Ugam.
+We believe to drive our CSR policy with the same values which directs Ugam.
 Hence, this CSR Policy absorbs Ugam’s core values and is aligned in the following manner to its CSR strategy:

-- Being Accountable for what we do: Ugam considers it most important that it be held accountable for contributing back in a meaningful way to the upliftment of the Society/Nation.
+- Being Accountable for what we do: Ugam considers itself accountable for contributing back in a meaningful way to the society/ Nation.